jcrewerts/MyProject-Identifiers/README.md

 ##### Features

-Center Frame Roll Rate Deere Sensor -
+__Center Frame Roll Rate Deere Sensor__ - Description of center frame roll rate using IMU

-Center Frame Roll Rate LVDT - A linear variable differential transformer reports the roll angle of the center frame in deg/sec
+__Center Frame Roll Rate LVDT__ - A linear variable differential transformer reports the roll angle of the center frame in deg/sec

-Cylinder Pressure - Max pressure of the tilt cylinders at a given time
+__Cylinder Pressure__ - Max pressure of the tilt cylinders at a given time

-Speed - Speed of the self propelled sprayer in km/h Tilt Up Command - Speed commanded to raise the boom of the sprayer by the tilt cylidners [deg/sec] Tilt Down Command - Speed commanded to lower the boom of the sprayer by the tilt cylidners [deg/sec] State Condition - Whether the machine is starting/stopping, state 0, or running in the field, state 1 Inlet Pressure - System pressure of the machine Chassis Pitch Rate - Rate at which the chassis of the self propelled sprayer pitches Chassis Roll Angle - Angle at which the chassis of the self propelled sprayer rolls Chassis Roll Rate - Rate at whcih the chassis of the self propelled sprayer rolls Chassis Yaw Rate - Rate at whcih the chassis of the self propelled sprayer experiences yaw Right Front Potentiometer - Linear distance the right front tire strokes in and out from the chassis Left Front Potentiometer - Linear distance the left front tire strokes in and out from the chassis Right Rear Potentiometer - Linear distance the right rear tire strokes in and out from the chassis Left Rear Potentiometer - Linear distance the left rear tire strokes in and out from the chassis
+__Speed__ - Speed of the self propelled sprayer in km/h

+__Tilt Up Command__ - Speed commanded to raise the boom of the sprayer by the tilt cylidners deg/sec

+__Tilt Down Command__ - Speed commanded to lower the boom of the sprayer by the tilt cylidners deg/sec

+__State Condition__ - Whether the machine is starting/stopping, state 0, or running in the field, state 1

+__Inlet Pressure__ - System pressure of the machine

+__Chassis Pitch Rate__ - Rate at which the chassis of the self propelled sprayer pitches

+__Chassis Roll Angle__ - Angle at which the chassis of the self propelled sprayer rolls

+__Chassis Roll Rate__ - Rate at whcih the chassis of the self propelled sprayer rolls

+__Chassis Yaw Rate__ - Rate at whcih the chassis of the self propelled sprayer experiences yaw

+__Right Front Potentiometer__ - Linear distance the right front tire strokes in and out from the chassis

+__Left Front Potentiometer__ - Linear distance the left front tire strokes in and out from the chassis

+__Right Rear Potentiometer__ - Linear distance the right rear tire strokes in and out from the chassis

+__Left Rear Potentiometer__ - Linear distance the left rear tire strokes in and out from the chassis

 #### Analysis Methods